The Two Research Traditions

 | How does churn rate trend over time? | Quantitative (analytics) | Trend analysis requires numerical time-series data. |

 AI-moderated interviews have collapsed this gap.
-At $20 per interview with 48-72 hour turnaround, qualitative research now competes with surveys on speed and cost while maintaining the depth advantage that makes it more useful for product decisions.
+At $20 per interview with 24-48 hour turnaround, qualitative research now competes with surveys on speed and cost while maintaining the depth advantage that makes it more useful for product decisions.
+A 20-interview study now costs $400-$600 and lands in two days.
+The implication is structural: qualitative research is no longer a premium method reserved for high-stakes decisions.
+It can be the default for any question where understanding “why” matters, which is most product decisions.

 | Dimension | Traditional Interviews | AI-Moderated Interviews | Surveys |